Shameless far-right rioters loot shops and set fire to library

 Looters have raided shops across the UK as they took advantage of the disorder caused by violent far-right demonstrations in cities across the country.

-Several towns and cities in England and Northern Ireland saw violent clashes involving far-right demonstrators, with dozens of police officers left injured, missiles thrown and shops broken into.

-Home Secretary Yvette Cooper said people involved in the clashes “will pay the price” and that “criminal violence and disorder has no place on Britain’s streets”.
+Several locations in England and Northern Ireland saw violent clashes involving far-right demonstrators, with dozens of police officers left injured, missiles thrown and shops broken into on Saturday.
+Home secretary Yvette Cooper said people involved in the clashes “will pay the price” and that “criminal violence and disorder has no place on Britain’s streets”.

-Rioters have also tried to exploit the disorder by looting shops, with wine, shoes and phones all stolen by brazen thieves, with some shops then being torched amid the chaos.
+Rioters stole wine, shoes and phones; some shops were then torched during the chaos.

-In footage from Liverpool, a group a rioters could be heard shouting “Get the phones!
+In footage from Liverpool, a group of rioters could be heard shouting “Get the phones!
 Get the phones!” as they ransacked a phone repair and vape shop in the city centre.

 “Devastated to see this wonderful community asset ravaged by thugs,” Mr Rotheram said in a post on X.

-The Humberside Police Chief said officers “faced eggs and bottles being thrown” as windows were smashed at a nearby hotel which has housed migrants.
+Humberside Police said officers “faced eggs and bottles being thrown” as windows were smashed at a nearby hotel that has housed migrants.

-Across the road from the supermarket, a cafe seemed to have been completely destroyed by fire.
-The sign on the Bash Cafe offers Arabic coffee and falafels.
+Across the road from the supermarket, the Bash Cafe, selling Arabic coffee and falafels, was badly damaged by fire.

 The Northern Ireland Fire and Rescue Service said it had attended a shop and a cafe on fire on the Donegall Road on Saturday night.
 It said the cause of both fires had been determined as deliberate.

-Masked men in Manchester chanted “England” and “Oh Tommy, Tommy!”, supposedly in reference to Tommy Robinson, founder of the far-right English Defence league, as they ransacked a Sainsbury’s local in Picadilly Gardens with handfuls of expensive wines.
+Masked men in Manchester chanted “England” and “Oh Tommy, Tommy!”, a reference to the founder of the far-right English Defence League Tommy Robinson, as they ransacked a Sainsbury’s local in Picadilly Gardens, leaving with expensive wines.

-Rioters in Sunderland set an overturned car on fire, set alight a disused police building and torched a Citizens Advice office, while others targeted a mosque and chanted Islamphobic insults.
+Rioters in Sunderland set an overturned car on fire, set alight a disused police building and torched a Citizen’s Advice Bureau, while others targeted a mosque and chanted Islamophobic insults.

 False claims had spread online that the suspect, later identified as 17-year-old Axel Rudakubana from Lancashire, was an asylum seeker who had arrived in the UK by boat.